wp-plugins/wp-additions-pagination/readme.txt

 == Installation ==

-1. Upload the whole `improved-user-experience` directory to the `/wp-content/plugins/` directory
+1. Upload the whole `wp-additions-pagination` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in Wordpress

 == Screenshots ==